function61/eventhorizon/docs/architecture/raw-storage-format.md

 Notice the leading space.
 The space was chosen to keep the 99 % case looking as normal/noise-less as possible.

+NOTE: currently, newline (\n) is not allowed in meta or regular lines.
+It's not a problem for meta lines as they're JSON and thus contain \n in escaped form.
+If you need newlines in regular text lines, your best bet is to either use JSON or at application level encode/decode the format with escape sequences for \n.

 Encountering any other line type
 --------------------------------

-Encountering any other types should result in an error, because you cannot know how to parse it.
+Encountering any other types MUST result in an error, because you cannot know how to parse it.
 They are used for future extensibility.